The Challenges of API Development and How to Overcome Them

 How to Overcome It:

-- Validation: Use libraries like Joi or Marshmallow to validate incoming and outgoing data structures.
+- Validation: Use libraries like JSON Schema or XML Schema to validate incoming and outgoing data.

 The Challenge: